neondatabase/website/content/docs/guides/branching-github-actions.md

 ## Example applications

-The following example applications use GitHub Actions to create and delete branches in Neon.
+The following example applications use GitHub Actions workflows to create and delete branches in Neon.

 <DetailIconCards>
 <a href="https://github.com/neondatabase/neon_twitter" description="A micro-blogging application that uses GitHub Actions to create and delete a branch with each pull request" icon="github">Neon Twitter app</a>